XiroEx/firebase-admin/README.md

 ### Contributing

-We welcome contributions to this project.
-Please see the contributing guidelines in the CONTRIBUTING.md file for more details.
+We encourage contributions to this library.
+Please refer to the contribution guidelines if you wish to contribute ([https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project)).